mohan816/mohan816/README.md

 ### Hello Everyone 👋

-I am a Test Automation Engineer and good in problem solving.
+I am a Test Automation Engineer and Problem Solver.

 - 🔭 I’m currently working on Web based automation using Selenium WebDriver and Java.
 - 🌱 I’m currently learning advanced concepts of Data Structures and Algorithms.